What’s it about?

 Based at our ancient woodland camp in Kent, this 1 day course has been put together for anyone who would like to learn 2 of the most important, but often overlooked, skills in bushcraft – how to make cordage and containers from the materials supplied to us by mother nature, such as nettles and various barks.

-You don’t have to be an avid bushcrafter to benefit from this course, anyone with an interest in the natural world will leave with a new found respect for the versatility of many common plants and trees.
+You don’t have to be an avid bushcrafter to benefit from this course, anyone with an interest in the natural world or craft will leave with a new found respect for the versatility of many common plants and trees.

 What will I do?